 2. Ask questions to reach understanding

-3. Explore the options
+3. Explore different options

 Is your Mum or Dad at risk of a fall?